Thor: The Dark World movie review

 I’m sure there are other things about the movie that bugged me, but for the most part, Thor: The Dark World is a good time at the movies, but if you don’t like or are tired of super heroes and action/comedy, then you might want to steer clear of this flick.
 As a fan of the genre, I’m biased, but I can’t help it – I have to give Thor: The Dark World an 8 out 10.
 I had fun at the movies and I think audiences that have dug the Marvel movies so far will like this one, too.

-Posted on November 11, 2013, in movie reviews and tagged Chris Hemsworth, Chris O'Dowd, Kat Dennings, Kenneth Branagh, marvel, movie reviews, natalie portman, Sif, the warriors three, Thor, Thor: The Dark World.
+Posted on November 11, 2013, in movie review and tagged Chris Hemsworth, Chris O'Dowd, Kat Dennings, Kenneth Branagh, marvel, movie review, natalie portman, Sif, the warriors three, Thor, Thor: The Dark World.
 Bookmark the permalink.
 1 Comment.